-* The Spring and Fall sessions are more flexible, so please feel free to apply for an internship even if the session has already started.
+* The Spring session is more flexible, so please feel free to apply for an internship even if the session has already started.

 To be eligible, internship applicants must be current students or recent graduates of a college or university.
 Applications should be submitted at least six weeks prior to your anticipated start date.
 Texas ties are preferred.